 Resident Sidewalk Repairs

-slip-and-fall lawsuits for property owners and the City.
-If a property owner chooses to repair the sidewalk, he/she will be required to have a licensed contractor perform the work and be responsible for obtaining City permits and proper inspection of the repair work.
+In addition to the tax-funded repairs, property owners are also authorized and encouraged to perform any necessary repairs at their expense.
+If a property owner chooses to repair the sidewalk, they will be required to have a licensed contractor perform the work, and will be responsible for obtaining City permits as well as proper inspection of the repair work.

 As of January 2020, the City has completed repairs at over 120 locations, and completed maintenance for over 110 trees specifically in relation to sidewalk issues.
 The City has spent over $500,000 and has addressed approximately 22,063 square feet of sidewalk in need of repairs.

 Residents can request to be added to the list to be evaluated for the next round of tax-funded sidewalk repairs.
 Requests by residents are added to the City's planning considerations for the next project cycle.
 Requests that are not included in the current cycle remain on the list for inclusion in future projects.

 The following presentations include samples of completed work, review prioritization criteria, and provide general updates on the status of the program.

 January 2020 - Sidewalk Repair Program Update